-With all the pressures of modern life and the drive to always improve, there is a rise nationally in mental health issues amongst the young.
 The John Fisher School is striving to break down mental health stigma through a continuous effort to support our own mental health trust called 'The Talk Easy Trust'.
 Founded in 2012, The Talk Easy Trust is run by our Sixth Form students to support their peers and other students in the school who may be struggling with various aspects of their lives.
-Each year we have a number of Sixth Form students who are selected and trained as mentors and ambassadors.
-Once trained these students are available to support and guide students throughout the school and to help raise awareness of the issues surrounding mental health.